SilverHoodCorp/polar-bookshelf/README.md

    deletions, and the ability to include extended metadata like the source text to which the flashcard was attached.

+ - Fully distributed.
+You control your notes.
+You can export them to Evernote, Google Drive, etc but Polar keeps track of your notes for you.

+ - Distributed collaboration with other Polar users.

 # Principles

 We believe the following design principles are core to seeing this as a